shayansadeghieh/neuronpedia/apps/graph/README.md

 }
 ```

+## Documentation / Usage (Swagger)

+FastAPI has a built-in docs + endpoint tester.
+After running the server, to see interactive docs, go to [http://localhost:5004/docs](http://localhost:5004/docs)

+Notes/Caveats:

+- If you set a SECRET (not set by default) in your `.env` file, you'll need to add a `x-secret-key` header.

 ### Runpod Serverless

 The `apps/graph/runpod` directory contains a [Runpod Serverless](https://docs.runpod.io/serverless/overview) worker that does the same as `apps/graph` - it just in a format the Runpod expects.
 It has its own `README.md`.